 How does 2FA help protect sensitive data in schools?

 Why do schools especially need to fortify their login management?
 Aside from the obvious benefits of risk mitigation, schools also often need 2FA to meet compliance standards.
 Here are some of the different compliance standards and measures schools should meet:

-- GLBA: Many schools strive for GLB Act compliance since 2018, which necessitates adherence to the NIST 800-171 guidelines.
+GLBA: Many schools comply with GLB Act compliance, which necessitates adherence to the NIST 800-171 guidelines.
 As part of these guidelines, MFA stands out as one of the key security measures.
 Schools must ensure compliance with the necessary regulations to maintain eligibility for federal or research grants and securely handle federal government data.

 How does 2FA for on-premise Active Directory help schools?

 When implementing 2FA for schools, there are three main factors to consider:

 Seamless integration with existing active directory: The 2FA system for schools should easily integrate with the school's existing on-premise Active Directory, eliminating the need for additional training or budgets on new tools or systems.
 This integration ensures a smooth transition and minimizes extra work for the IT department.

 Prevention of simultaneous sessions and password sharing: An effective 2FA solution prevents simultaneous sessions and password sharing among students.
 Students are discouraged from sharing their passwords or leaving shared workstations unlocked by enforcing single-session access.
 This measure also prevents students from logging into multiple computers simultaneously (concurrent logins), ensuring secure and individualized access.